Adversarial Multiple Access Channels with Individual Injection Rates: Technical Preliminaries

-Multiple access channels are such specialized communication networks that support broadcast through their architecture.
+Multiple access channels are specialized communication networks that support broadcast through their architecture.
 In this section, we specify what properties of a communication network make it a multiple access channel.
 Next, we define adversarial models, classes of broadcast algorithms and performance metrics.

 We consider networks that operate in a \emph{slotted time}, which means that an execution of an algorithm is a sequence of rounds.
-Each node begins and ends a round at the same time.
+All nodes begin and end a round at the same time.
 These stipulations determine that a network operates synchronously, as if the nodes were coordinated by a global clock.

 A node may choose either to transmit or pause in a round.
-A node receives a feedback from the channel in each round.
 Everything that a node transmits in a round is called \emph{message}.
+Intuitively, messages overlapping in time collide with each other and none can be successfully received.
 We assume that messages are big enough so that when two nodes transmit messages in the same round then the transmissions overlap in time.
-Intuitively, messages overlapping in time collide with each other and none can be successfully received.

 \Paragraph{Multiple access channels.}